 Dewick-MacPhie Dining Center

 Dewick, one of the two main dining centers on campus, has a dedicated food pantry for students with tree nut and peanut allergies, wheat allergy, celiac disease, and non-celiac gluten sensitivity (NCGS).
 An assortment of safe food choices is stored here, with dedicated panini presses and toasters to minimize cross-contact.
-Students interested in accessing the secured pantry must first register with Student Accessibility Services (SAS) and then meet with Kelly Shaw, the Tufts Dining registered dietitian, to obtain access.
+Students interested in accessing the secured pantry must first register with Student Accessibility Services (SAS) and then meet with Kelly Shaw MS RD, the Tufts Dining Nutrition Specialist, to obtain access.
 It is important that everyone using the pantry understand and respect the needs of all students using the shared space.

 Carmichael Dining Center